chef-boneyard/chef-web-docs-2016/chef_master/source/essentials_cookbook_resources_platform.rst

 Platform Resources
 =====================================================

-The following resources are built into |chef|:
+The following core resources are built in:

 .. list-table::
    :widths: 120 400